laro/Cilia/5 Comparison/0 Index.md

 ### Int32 or Int64 as Default
 In C++, Cpp2, Rust, Java, and C# the type `int`/`Int` and/or literals like `42` are 32 bit wide, not 64 bit.
-That's Ok, this is a syntax comparison, not a performance benchmark.
+That's OK, this is a syntax comparison, not a performance benchmark.